 ASU 2016-13 Financial Instruments - Credit Losses (Topic 326).
 The FASB issued guidance to replace the incurred loss model with an expected loss model, which is referred to as the current expected credit loss ("CECL") model.
 The CECL model is applicable to the measurement of credit losses on financial assets measured at amortized cost, including loan receivables, held to maturity securities, and debt securities.
 ASU 2016-13 is effective for the Company for annual periods beginning after December 15, 2022, including interim periods within those fiscal years.
-Entities will apply the standard's provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is adopted.
-The Company is currently evaluating the impact adoption of ASU 2016-13 and the CECL methodology for estimating the allowance for credit losses will have on its consolidated operating results and financial condition.
+The Company adopted CECL on January 1, 2023 and anticipates recognizing a one-time, after tax cumulative effect charge of approximately \$900 thousand to retained earnings at the beginning of the first quarter of 2023, increasing the allowance for credit losses by approximately \$100 thousand and increasing the off-balance sheet reserve for unfunded commitments by approximately \$1.0 million.
+The allowance for credit losses at the transition date may vary from our estimate due to refinements in the loss estimation models or factors.